-BIO 115 Microbiological Science Concepts
+BIO 115 Microbiological Science Concepts Prerequisite: ENG 101 or permission of instructor

 Based on the Unseen Life on Earth series developed in conjunction with the American Society of Microbiology.
 Topics include microbial cell biology, biotechnological uses of microbes, and microbial evolution and ecosystems.
 Also explores the control of microorganisms and relationships between microbes and higher organisms.
 [Meets science and technology general education requirement.]

 3 lecture hours